krishaamer/green-filter-research/research/abstract.md

 # Abstract {#abstract}

-## *Climate Anxiety: Designing an AI Companion for Sustainable Shopping, Saving, and Investing* {#climate-anxiety-designing-an-ai-companion-for-sustainable-shopping-saving-and-investing}
+## *GreenFilter: Designing an AI Companion for Regenerative Capitalism* {#greenfilter-designing-an-ai-companion-for-regenerative-capitalism}

 Overconsumption-driven extractive business practices are a large contributor to the degradation of Earth’s natural ecosystems, resource